TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_launch.md

 [TOC]

+\cond SOC_AM62X
+\attention As the wake-up R5 is the device manager, it needs to be started by the SBL.
+So it can not be loaded through CCS.
+It should be flashed and booted through SBL.
+This section is only applicable for MCU M4F Core.
+\endcond

+\cond SOC_AM62AX
+\attention As the wake-up R5 is the device manager, it needs to be started by the SBL.
+So it can not be loaded through CCS.
+It should be flashed and booted through SBL.
+This section is only applicable for MCU R5F Core.
+\endcond

 \note The steps on this page should be done each time EVM is power cycled or when a
       new CCS session is started.